Last Updated: August 19, 2024

 United States of America

-💰 Compare Phil Donahue's Net Worth
+1. What Was Phil Donahue's Net Worth And Salary?

 Early Life and Career Beginnings

-Phillip John Donahue was born in 1935 in Cleveland, Ohio to middle-class Irish Catholic parents.
+Phillip John Donahue was born in 1935 in Cleveland, Ohio, to middle-class Irish Catholic parents.
 His mother, Catherine, was a shoe clerk at a department store, while his father, Phillip Sr., was a furniture sales clerk.
-Donahue attended Our Lady of Angels elementary school in Cleveland's West Park neighborhood, graduating in 1949.
+Donahue attended Our Lady of Angels Elementary School in Cleveland's West Park neighborhood, graduating in 1949.
 In 1953, he was part of the inaugural graduating class of St. Edward High School, a private all-boys Catholic preparatory school run by the Congregation of Holy Cross.
 Later, he enrolled at the University of Notre Dame, graduating in 1957 with a BA in Business Administration.

 After his graduation, Donahue started his career as a production assistant at KYW radio and television.
-He did a short stint in Albuquerque, New Mexico sorting bank checks, then returned to broadcasting to become program director for WABJ radio in Adrian, Michigan.
-Following this, he did freelance journalism for "CBS Evening News," and was a morning anchor at WHIO-TV in Dayton, Ohio, where he conducted nationally-broadcast interviews with Jimmy Hoffa and Billie Sol Estes.
-In Dayton, he also hosted the afternoon talk show "Conversation Piece," and interviewed such major figures as John F. Kennedy, Malcolm X, and Jerry Rubin.
+He did a short stint in Albuquerque, New Mexico, sorting bank checks, then returned to broadcasting to become program director for WABJ radio in Adrian, Michigan.
+Following this, he did freelance journalism for "CBS Evening News" and was a morning anchor at WHIO-TV in Dayton, Ohio, where he conducted nationally broadcast interviews with Jimmy Hoffa and Billie Sol Estes.
+In Dayton, he also hosted the afternoon talk show "Conversation Piece" and interviewed such major figures as John F. Kennedy, Malcolm X, and Jerry Rubin.

 The Phil Donahue Show

 Upon leaving his position at WHIO-TV in 1967, Donahue launched "The Phil Donahue Show" on Dayton's WLWD television station.
 Although it originally only aired on affiliate stations of the Crosley Broadcasting Corporation, the program eventually entered into nationwide syndication.
-In 1974, the show moved from Dayton to Chicago, and then to New York City's 30 Rockefeller Plaza in 1985.
+In 1974, the show moved from Dayton to Chicago and then to New York City's 30 Rockefeller Plaza in 1985.
 Among its notable achievements, "The Phil Donahue Show" was the first national television program to feature breakdancing, helping to introduce hip-hop culture to the mainstream.

 After a 29-year run and 26 years of syndication – comprising close to 7,000 daily shows – "The Phil Donahue Show" aired its final original episode in September of 1996.
-The program has the distinction of being the longest continuously running syndicated talk show in American TV history.
+The program has the distinction of being the longest continuously-running syndicated talk show in American TV history.
 Oprah Winfrey has since credited Donahue for the existence of her own successful daytime talk show.

 Phil Donahue